UC-Davis-molecular-computing/scadnano/README.md

 The screenshot above shows many of the terms used in scadnano.

-TODO: 5'/3' ends, strands, substrands, loopouts, helix rotations and anchors, etc.
+TODO: explain data model: 5'/3' ends, strands, substrands, forward, offsets, crossovers, loopouts, helix rotations and anchors, etc.

+## Navigation

+The side view and main view can both be navigated by using the mouse wheel/two-finger scroll gesture to zoom in and out, and clicking and dragging the background to pan.
+It is currently unsupported to [navigate entirely by keyboard](https://github.com/UC-Davis-molecular-computing/scadnano/issues/42) or to [navigate only by clicking](https://github.com/UC-Davis-molecular-computing/scadnano/issues/91).

 ## Menu

+The menu layout is currently hacky and will [change to something more elegant in the future](https://github.com/UC-Davis-molecular-computing/scadnano/issues/63).

 * **Export DNA:**
 Exports a file containing DNA sequences.
 A few defaults are available, but it is not very configurable.
 For more advanced control, the Python scripting package can be used to customize how DNA sequences are exported.